pedalsquares/reg-report/README.md

 ## Requirements

 - Python 3.7 or higher
-- The following Python libraries:
+- The following Python libraries (all except `requests` are part of the standard library):
   - `csv`
   - `json`
   - `logging`